Should Elderly Parents Sign Over Their House? Pros and Cons

 A transfer on the death deed can help the adult child avoid probate court and some of the tax liabilities that may result from a gift deed.

 All of these legal documents will require organizing a lot of paperwork.
 That’s where Trustworthy comes in: It can help you keep all your important documents in one place, hassle-free.
 If you need more help, you and your parents can collaborate with a Trustworthy Certified Expert™ on estate organization.
+Create your trusted network of family members and advisors to assign their roles while setting who has access to what documents with Trustworthy.

 Alternative to Signing Over a House